Solang works with Parity Substrate 3.0. This target is the most mature and has received the most testing so far.

-The Solana target requires Solana 1.5.0 or later.
+The Solana target requires Solana 1.6.9 or later.
 This target is in the early stages right now, however it is under active development.
-All data types are supported, but the builtin functions, external calls, and constructor calls have not been implemented yet.
+All data types are supported, but the builtin functions, and constructor calls have not been implemented yet.
 This is how to build your Solidity for Solana:

 solang --target solana flipper.sol -v

-This will produce two files called flipper.abi and flipper.so.
+This will produce two files called flipper.abi and bundle.so.
 The first is an ethereum style abi file and the latter being the ELF BPF shared object which can be deployed on Solana.
 For each contract, an abi file will be created; a single bundle.so is created which contains the code all the contracts provided on the command line.

 The contract storage model in Solana is different from Ethereum; it is consists of a contigious piece of memory, which can be

 accessed directly from the smart contract.
 This means that there are no storage slots, and that a mapping must be implemented